More Traffic. Probably the single greatest desire of every blogger who ever blogged.

 This tactic takes a bit of set up and preparation but once you have done that, it becomes an insanely powerful way of getting your blog posts more social shares (and therefore more traffic).
 To set up ready to use this tactic, follow these simple steps:

-Pull together a list of as many interior bloggers as you can (or maybe focus on your favorite ones to start with).
+Pull together a list of as many interior bloggers as you can (or maybe focus on your favourite ones to start with).
 Set up a Pro account on Feedly (If you share this with 5 friends it works out less than $1 per month) Add all of the bloggers on your list to your new Feedly account.

 Now you are ready to action this every time you launch a new blog post.